Adrian-Jablonski/Xamarin-forms/README.md

     - Added Navigation.PushAsync to navigate to next page and Navigation.PopAsync to go to previous page
     - Changed background color and text color of NavBar in App.xaml.cs file
     - Overrode OnBackButtonPressed() to disable back button functionality
+    - Modal Pages
+        - Add Navigation.PushModalAsync and Navigation.PopModalAsync to navigate to modal pages